curioushuman/curious-communities/README.md

-# ABC Audio APIs Monorepo
+# Curious Communities Monorepo

-This will be the home for all things ABC Audio APIs.
+This will be the home for all things Curious Communities.

 **Please note** this README is a garbled mess.
 Working towards a deadline, and still experimenting with infrastructure, then I will come back and tidy this up.